wizardyesterday/RtlSdrDiags/README.md

 Black to run the SDR code (it's fast enough to do all the signal processing), and I use a 200MHz Pentium 2 computer to play the sound?
 Here's what I do.

-On the BeagleBone Black, type the following:
+On the BeagleBone Black, type the following (note that the -u argument to netcat forces UDP usage.
+If you don't have UDP support, don't use the -u argument):
 1. "bin/radioDiags | netcat -u <IP address of host computer> 8000"
 2. Perform steps t to 3 above to listen to your local FM station on 91.5MHz.